-If you need information about choosing a power supply, please read Choosing a Power Supply on the next page.
+If you need information about choosing a power supply, please read Choosing a Power Supply below.
+The PS430 from Applied Motion Products is a good supply for this drive.

-If your power supply does not have a fuse on the output or some kind of short circuit current limiting feature, you need to put a 1 amp fast acting fuse between the drive and the power supply.
+If your power supply does not have a fuse on the output or some kind of short circuit current limiting feature you need to put a 4 amp fast acting fuse between the drive and power supply.
 Install the fuse on the + power supply lead.

 Connect the motor power supply as shown below.
-Use no smaller than 18 gauge wire.
+Use no smaller than 20 gauge wire.
 Be careful not to reverse the wires.
-Reverse connection may destroy your driver, void your warranty and generally wreck your day.
+Reverse connection will destroy your driver, void your warranty and generally wreck your day.